The Art of Loving: IV. The Practice of Love

 Fromm begins the last chapter, "The Practice of Love", by saying: "[...] many readers of this book, expect to be given prescriptions of 'how to do it to yourself' [...].
 I am afraid that anyone who approaches this last chapter in this spirit will be gravely disappointed".
 He says that in order to master the art of loving, one must practice discipline, concentration, and patience in every facet of one's life.

 Reception

 The Art of Loving is Fromm's best-selling work, having sold millions of copies.
-The book enhanced the perception of Fromm as a populariser, a writer who simplifies their work to appeal to a broader audience.
+The Washington Post wrote that the book "had an enormous vogue on campuses during the 1960s and Dr. Fromm became something of a cult figure among large numbers of students at that time."
+It also enhanced the perception of Fromm as a populariser, a writer who simplifies their work to appeal to a broader audience.

 At the time of its release, it initiated criticism within leftist circles as not being emancipatory in nature.